srdjan/babel-es2017-starter/README.md

-# babel-es2017-starter project for VSCode
+# Starter project for VSCode: Async-Await with Babel es2017 preset

 ### after cloning the repo - run following to install deps:
 ```shell